 South African born, Bradfield was well-established in Johannesburg before moving to New York City in the late 1970s.
 Initially working with McMillen, Inc. and later long time partner of the late Jay Spectre, the work of Bradfield's company appears in the pages of the leading design magazines including Architectural Digest, Interior Design, Elle Décor, Veranda, Classic Home, House Beautiful, Metropolitan Home and The New York Times.
 Bradfield has won numerous design awards and honors, and has lectured at the Smithsonian.
 He has participated in the annual Kips Bay Show house and is a frequent guest on television shows which include a profile on CNBC's "High Net Worth," CNN's "Style with Elsa Klensch" and a one-hour special on the workings of his company on HGTV in addition to features on that network's shows "Top Ten Design," "Interiors by Design" and "Design for Living."
 Archbishop Desmond Tutu, as Chairman of the Phelophepa Healthcare Train in South Africa, awarded Bradfield with the 2007 Award for Excellence, "in recognition of his sterling success globally and his contributions to his country of birth."

 Bradfield is co-author of Point of View: Design by Jay Spectre (1991).
 He is author of Celebration: Christmas in New York (1993) and a book showcasing a decade of his work, Geoffrey Bradfield - Defining Millennium Modern was published in 2004.
 Geoffrey Bradfield Ex Arte was published by Panache Partners in 2009 and features a compilation of his international projects.
 His fifth book, A 21st Century Palace, published July 2012 by Smallwood and Stewart.
-Most recently, Artistic License, due for release November 2013, is the first American dual-language English/Chinese Interior Design Book.
+Most recently, Artistic License, released November 2013, is the first American dual-language English/Chinese Interior Design Book.
 In the works is Volume II of the series, A 21st Century Palace: Jerusalem, due for publication Fall 2014.

 Geoffrey Bradfield Inc., Headquarters in New York, Geoffrey Bradfield and his associate, Company Vice President, Roric Tobin, are in constant motion.
 The firm's New York-based office, as well as satellite companies in Palm Beach, the Emirates and Qatar, keep these gentleman constantly jetting from one continent to the next catapulting their brand onto the global stage.